-The districts surrounding High Country were home to the legendary cattlemen, immortalised by poet AB 'Banjo' Paterson in The Man from Snowy River.
-You'll still find their historic huts on the Bogong High Plains and Mt Stirling.
-The rustic huts were built by the cattlemen to use as shelter when driving their cattle up to the plains in summer.
-Although they are not generally accessible by car, you can visit the following huts on foot, horseback or bicycle:
+The districts surrounding the High Country were home to the legendary cattlemen, immortalised by poet AB 'Banjo' Paterson in The Man from Snowy River.
+On the Bogong High Plains and Mt Stirling you'll still find the rustic historic huts that were built by the cattlemen to use as shelter when driving their cattle up to the plains in summer.
+Although they are not generally accessible by car, you can visit the huts on foot, horseback or bicycle.

-Wallaces Hut is situated near Falls Creek, with the walking track commencing 7.7 kilometres along the Bogong High Plains Road from the Rock Valley Dam Wall.
-Built in 1889 from snow gum slabs and woollybutt shingles, this timeworn cattlemen's hut is thought to be the oldest in the high plains.
-Park your car on the side of the road and walk down the 1.5 kilometre well-graded track.
+Wallaces Hut is situated near Falls Creek.
+The walking track commences 7.7 kilometres along the Bogong High Plains Road from the Rock Valley Dam Wall.
+Built in 1889 from snow gum slabs and woollybutt shingles, this time-worn cattlemen's hut is thought to be the oldest in the high plains.
+Park your car on the side of the road and walk down the well-graded 1.5-kilometre track.

-Fry's Hut was built by Fred Fry in the late 1930s and is located in the Howqua Hills Historic Area approximately 34 kilometres from Mansfield.
-Enjoy the Howqua Hills Historic Walk, an easy 1.5 hours (return), that follows the Howqua River from Sheepyard Flat to Fry's Flat.
+Fry's Hut was built by Fred Fry in the late 1930s and is located in the Howqua Hills Historic Area, approximately 34 kilometres from Mansfield.
+Enjoy the Howqua Hills Historic Walk, an easy 1.5 hours return, which follows the Howqua River from Sheepyard Flat to Fry's Flat.

 Craig's Hut, a replica cattlemen's hut, is situated on Mt Stirling, approximately 51 kilometres from Mansfield.
 Originally constructed for The Man from Snowy River film in 1981–82, Craig's Hut was burnt down by bushfires in 2006.
 It was completely rebuilt and reopened to the public in January 2008.
 The last 1.2 kilometres is only accessible by 4WD or via the walking track from the Day Visitor Area.